is8ac/aural2/paper/aural2.md

 Assuming that the only intent which starts with a few steps of while noise followed by the "l" phoneme is the `PlayMusic` intent, we would like the LSTM to start to output a value close to 1 for state 1 of its output.
 At this point, vsh, having received the `PlayMusic` intent with greater than 0.9 confidence, will start to play the music.
 As the user continues speaking the word "play", we want the LSTM to continue to output a high value for state 1.
-But as soon as the LSTM receives an MFCC of silents, we want it to go back to outputting a value close to 1 for state 0, and close to 0 for every other state.
+But as soon as the LSTM receives an MFCC of silence, we want it to go back to outputting a value close to 1 for state 0, and close to 0 for every other state.

 This is the behavior which we would like the LSTM to exhibit.
 While it would perhaps be possible to code such behavior by hand, it would be tedious, and likely inaccurate.